 While most of us have managed without our favourite treatments and relaxation getaways through lockdown, we're starting to crave some R&R.

-So when can massage therapists reopen in the UK?
+So when were massage therapists allowed reopen in the UK?
 And what can we expect when we walk through the door?
 Here’s everything you need to know…

 When can massage therapists work again?